 Generally, a heart transplant follows this process:

 After the breathing tube is out, a nurse will help you cough and take deep breaths every 2 hours.
-This will be uncomfortable due to soreness, but it is extremely important that you do this in order to keep mucus from collecting in your lungs and possibly causing pneumonia.
+This will be uncomfortable due to soreness, but it is extremely important that you do this to keep mucus from collecting in your lungs and possibly causing pneumonia.
 Your nurse will show you how to hug a pillow tightly against your chest while coughing to help ease the discomfort.

 You may get pain medicine as needed, either by a nurse, or by giving it yourself by pushing a button attached to a device connected to your IV line.